 The academic year is divided into four quarters.
-A progress report is provided midway through each quarter and a report card at the end of each period.
-Schoolwide parent-teacher conferences are offered twice a year; however, parents may request a conference at any time.
+A progress report is provided midway through each quarter for grades K-12, and a report card at the end of each period for grades PK-12.
+School-wide parent-teacher conferences are offered annually; however, parents may request a conference at any time.